The best headlamps 2023: for your adventures in the dark

 The multi-beam design of the Actik, combined with its muscular 450 lumen punch when it’s on full gas, make this model the standout performer for those in need of a headlamp for activities in more extreme environments, such as on mountainsides in the dark.

-Of course, you don’t have to be clinging to the eyebrows of the Eiger at midnight to appreciate this lovely lightweight head torch, which is also ideal for trail runners, cross country skiers and backpackers.
-Using accessories (sold separately), you can even mount the lamp on helmets and bikes.
+Of course, you don’t have to be clinging to the eyebrows of the Eiger at midnight to appreciate this lovely lightweight head torch, which we found to be also ideal for trail runs, while cross country skiers and backpackers will get great use out of it too.
+Using accessories (sold separately), we were even able to mount the lamp on helmets and bikes.
 It boasts three white-light brightness options, two beam patterns (flood or mixed), a red light and strobe option, all of which can be toggled though by clicking a single button large and easily located button.

-It has a reflective headband (good for safety on road) and red lighting to preserve night vision.
-The hybrid concept design enables you to swap between the main rechargeable battery and three AAAs, so you need never run out of juice.
-It also has a lock function, to stop you turning it on accidentally in your bag, a common feature among the best head torches.
+It has a reflective headband (which we found to be good for safety on road) and red lighting to preserve night vision.
+The hybrid concept design enabled us to swap between the main rechargeable battery and three AAAs, so we never ran out of juice throughout our test period.
+It also has a lock function, which stopped us turning it on accidentally in our bag, a common feature among the best head torches.

 Specifications